cksdml1014/chanisong/_pages/publications.md

   - Utilized SBM to develop a methodology for designing linkage systems in complex environments and is preparing for publication in a <span style="color: blue;">journal</span>.
   - The problem definition is critical to the originality of this research, and disclosing the target problem could jeopardize its uniqueness.
   - Details of the target problems and the research impact will be disclosed after journal acceptance.
-  - However, **the problem definition, methods, results, and potential impact can be shared in private Zoom meetings**.
+  - However, the problem definition, methods, results, and potential impact can be shared in **private Zoom meetings**.

 - **Collaborations and Industrial Applications**
-  - Worked closely with **Hyundai Motors**, **HD Hyundai**, and other leading firms.
+  - Worked closely with **Hyundai Motors, HD Hyundai**, and other leading firms.
   - Generated **3 innovative mechanisms** for various applications in next-generation automobiles and wheel loaders, using SBM and JBM.
-  - Future collaborations include partnerships with **Honda** and leading robotics companies requiring advanced mechanism designs.
+  - Future collaborations include partnerships with *Honda* and leading robotics companies requiring advanced mechanism designs.

 - **Developing METHEUS: AI-driven Mechanism Design Solution**
   - Awarded the <span style="color: blue;">CES 2024 Innovation Award</span> for its ability to autonomously generate mechanisms tailored to various needs.
-  - More information can be found in the **"Project"** Section.
+  - More information can be found in the "Project" Section.

 - **Optimization and Computing Techniques**
   - Applied parallel computing to speed up mechanism synthesis.